Media Skills Course

 We look at using conviction as part of your communication.

 How to structure and order the facts in a press release so that it gets noticed and how to tailor it for different media.

 You'll learn the different tactics you can adopt when deciding what position to take, whether to give or decline interviews and issue statements.

-You'll then receive positive feedback from their fellow participants on your strengths and what they have seen you do that works.
+You'll then receive positive feedback from fellow participants on your strengths and what they have seen you do that works.

 Each person will have an opportunity to say:

 - What they are taking away from the day

 - What specifically they know they will use